anthrax3/IssueTrackingSystem/README.md

-# IssueTrackerSystem
+# IssueTrackingSystem
 Project built with AngularJS

-"Issue Tracker System" is practical project assignment from "JS Frameworks with AngularJS" course at Software University.
+"Issue Tracking System" is practical project assignment from "JS Frameworks with AngularJS" course at Software University.

 # Description